mateusz-matela/djvu-html5/README.md

 7. Right-click on the project, `Run as` -> `Web Application (GWT Super Dev Mode)`.
 The viewer should now be available here: http://127.0.0.1:8888/Djvu_html5.html
 8. To prepare distribution that can be put on an external web server, right-click on the project, `Google` -> `GWT Compile`.
 Select the project and proceed with the compilation.
 Copy `djvu-html5/war` to the external server.

-## Maven project
+### Instructions for Maven

-The project can be added on Eclipse or IntelliJ.
-To compile from command line, the instructions are:
+The project can be added in Eclipse or IntelliJ.
-1. On Maven
+To compile and run from command line:

+1. `cd` into `djvu-html` directory and type:

+    ```
-2. mvn clean install
+    > mvn clean install
-3. mvn gwt:run
+    > mvn gwt:run
+    ```

-4. GWT Development Mode is opened, then we wait to the html is loaded.
+2. GWT Development Mode window shows up, wait until the Jetty server starts.
-5. When the terminal shows the message "The code server is ready at http://127.0.0.1:9876", the viewer should be available here: http://127.0.0.1:8888/Djvu_html5.html
+3. When the terminal shows the message `The code server is ready at http://127.0.0.1:9876`, the viewer should be available here: http://127.0.0.1:8888/Djvu_html5.html